 Covering Greater Belfast, Antrim, Lisburn and Co.
 Down.

-WAVE Trauma Centre Belfast provides support services to individuals bereaved, injured and traumatised as a result of The Troubles in Northern Ireland.
+WAVE Trauma Centre Belfast provides support services to individuals bereaved, injured and traumatised as a result of the Troubles/Conflict in Northern Ireland.

 Services are provided on a cross community, fully inclusive basis to all people within the Belfast and Greater Belfast area.
 Services at the centre also extend to Counties Down and Antrim, with clients being supported in towns such as Newcastle, Moira, Antrim and Whitehead.

-WAVE provide a holistic model of care, bespoke to each centre user.
-All new referrals are assigned an Outreach Worker who will support them throughout their time at WAVE.
+WAVE provides a holistic model of care, bespoke to each centre user.
+All new referrals are assigned an Outreach Caseworker who will support them throughout their time at WAVE.

-It is the job of the Outreach Worker to ensure an appropriate care plan is being followed.
+It is the job of the Outreach Caseworker to ensure an appropriate care plan is being followed.

-The care plan will often include other WAVE services, such as, Trauma Focused Counselling, Complementary Therapy, Welfare Advice, Advocacy, Health and Wellbeing, Peer Support/Creative courses and Queens University and OCN Accredited Trauma Courses.
+The care plan will often include other WAVE services, such as, Trauma Focused Counselling, Complementary Therapy, Welfare Advice, Advocacy, Health and Wellbeing, Peer Support/Creative courses and Open Learning, Queen’s University and OCN Accredited Trauma Courses.

 In addition to these Physiotherapy can also be arranged in partnership with Belfast Back Care.

-Hydrotherapy commenced in August 2019.
-It is available to the physically injured clients via Coral Davidson in partnership with the La Mon House Country Club and Hotel.
+We delivered Hydrotherapy in August 2019.
+It was available to the physically injured clients via Coral Davidson in partnership with the La Mon House Country Club and Hotel.

 Belfast Centre Coordinator